BNasmith/PTForsyth/PTFWorkofChrist.md

 sight.
 But by whom?
 Who was that great benefactor of the human race that succeeded in covering up our sin from God's sight?
-Who was skilful enough to hoodwink the Almighty ?
+Who was skilful enough to hoodwink the Almighty?
-Who covered the sin ?
+Who covered the sin?
 The all-seeing God